chihauccisoilconte/chihauccisoilconte.github.io/7barondeatwavebarberini.md

 <p>
-When my schedule allows, I spend time spreading terror and committing atrocities using deadly sound devices of my own invention — a cathartic way to process the frustration built up over years of freelance work and academic life in Italy, which ultimately turned me into an evil supervillain.
+When my schedule allows, I spend time spreading terror and committing atrocities using deadly sound devices of my own invention — a cathartic way to process the frustration built up over years of freelance work and academic life in Italy, which ultimately turned me into an evil supervillain named <b>Baron Deathwave Barberini</b>.
 Below, you will find details about this peculiar activity of mine.
 </p>